skywhack/docs/src/scripting/mxml/mxml-reference.md

 ## fx prefix

-The convention is to assign the `fx` prefix as the URI `http://ns.skywhack.net/2024`, identifying the Skywhack elements and component set.
+The convention is to assign the `fx` prefix as the URI `http://ns.skywhack.net/2024`, identifying the SkyWhack elements and component set.

 ## &lt;i:Script/&gt;